Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Add fresh cool iced tea, raspberry iced tea, sweet peach iced tea, or southern strawberry sweet tea to drink.

-IN THE FRIDGE: Any leftovers of the lemon cake can be stored covered in the refrigerator for up to 2 days.
+IN THE FRIDGE: Any leftovers of the lemon cake can be stored covered in the refrigerator for up to two days.

 IN THE FREEZER: We do not recommend freezing this recipe.

-close up shot of lemon lava cake dusted with powdered sugar on a white plate
+close up shot of a lemon lava cake dusted with powdered sugar on a white plate

 Frequently Asked Questions